1jour1vin

 The Saint-Estèphe AOC includes other great wines, including “Crus Bourgeois,” a designation awarded to high-quality Bordeaux wines that were not classified in 1855.
 Among the exceptional Crus Bourgeois are the wines of Château Ormes de Pez, Château Phélan Ségur, and Château Haut Marbuzet, located between Cos d’Estournel and Château Montrose.
 The wine from Haut Marbuzet is particularly rich, deep, and warm.

-Pairing food with a Saint-Estèphe
+Pairing dishes with a Saint-Estèphe

 For more information, visit the website at Saint-Estèphe